 Cheapest Car Insurance In Alaska For Drivers With Bad Credit

 Insurance companies correlate credit scores with the likelihood of filing a claim.
-In Alaska, the average cost of car insurance for drivers with bad credit varies.
+The average cost of car insurance for drivers with bad credit varies in Alaska.
 USAA offers the cheapest annual rate at $1,990, but membership restrictions apply.
 Allstate and Progressive offer the most expensive rates.

 If you have bad credit, you can try to find insurance without a credit check.